artefactual-labs/clockify-tool/README.md

       -c comments: required for new time entries, --comments comments: required for new time entries -t hours spent: required for new time entries, --hours hours spent: required for new time entries -d date, --date date  defaults to today
+      -a append: append text to comments, --append append: append text to comments

 Here's an example (in which `5ce54a35a02987296634c98a` is the time entry's ID: